 Cuyahoga County requires all dogs to be licensed.
 Information is available online at the Cuyahoga County Auditor’s Office or by phone at (216) 443-7028.
 Ohio Law requires owners of dogs to renew their dog license each year between December 1st and January 31st.
 The cost of a one year license is $20.
 Also available are three year licenses for $60 and permanent licenses for $200.
-Permanent dog licenses can only be purchased via mail-in registration or in person at our downtown location.
+Permanent dog licenses can only be purchased via mail-in registration or in person at the downtown location.

 Examples of situations where you can call the Service Department for assistance, (440) 716-4151: